500 Lafayette Road, St. Paul, MN 55155-4046

 The unit also coordinates media and marketing services to increase focus and effort in media relations, communication planning and internal communications.
 This unit includes the distribution of DNR news releases and story tips, provides editing and communications planning services; revenue generation through the sale of advertising; intellectual property rights and information access management; and other related publication and communication services.
 This unit is also responsible for DNR mailing list sales.
 For more information on DNR news, PSA's etc. visit: News Releases.

 Regional Information Officers

 Regional information officers are stationed in the DNR's four regional headquarters.
 They are responsible for media relations, public outreach, and communications planning in their regions.
 They are also involved in special events, environmental education projects, and public relations efforts.
-More information about DNR regions is available at www.dnr.state.mn.us/aboutdnr/index.html#regions.
+Get more information about DNR regions.

 - Kristi Coughlon, Northwest Region, Bemidji, 218-308-2647

 - Cheri Zeppelin, Northeast Region, Grand Rapids, 218-328-8954

 - Harland Hiemstra, Central Region, St. Paul, 651-259-5765